 The face, caught in the bright glare, was inches from my own.

 My heart lurched sideways.
 I didn’t scream, because I couldn’t.
 All I could do was stare silently at the deathly white flesh and hollow eye sockets; at the sunken cheeks and puckered nose-cavity.
-I mouth was wide open and inside something glistened wetly, like raw meat.
-It opened wider still, allowing stringy red drools to slaver over the lips and drip from the chin.
+The mouth was wide open and inside something glistened wetly, like raw meat It opened wider still, allowing stringy red drools to slaver over the lips and drip from the chin.

 How best to describe such an unearthly noise?
 If I had more time then perhaps I could wax-lyrical about it; but time is no longer on my side.
 So I will say only that it was like nothing I’ve heard before; a mixture of male and female vocal-cords, the howling of an express train thundering through a tunnel.
 It was a noise that drove nails of pain into my head and into my soul.
 The face screamed, and it screamed, and it screamed.
 For my part I merely stood transfixed, rooted in place by mind-numbing horror.
 I knew my bladder was emptying itself but could not prevent it.